 \subsection{Log-concavity of the ground state}

 In this subsection we prove, as a consequence of Theorem \ref{teo:maintheorem}, the log-concavity of the first eigenfunction $\psi_{1,V}$ of $\mathcal{H}^\Omega_V$.
-As a consequence of example \ref{example:Kolmogorov} we have that $U^{-1}_\varphi\psi_{1,V}=e^\varphi\psi_{1,V}$, where $U_\varphi$ denotes the isometry \eqref{eq:unitarytransform}, is the first Dirichlet eigenfunction for the Kolmogorov operator $-\operatorname{div}(A\nabla)+b\cdot\nabla$.
-In the particular case $A=Id$ and $b(x)=x$ the log-concavity of $-\Delta_\gamma^\Omega$ has been proved with different methods and generality in \cites{CafSpr82, colesanti, CFLS, CLS}.
+As a consequence of Example \ref{example:Kolmogorov} we have that $U^{-1}_\varphi\psi_{1,V}=e^\varphi\psi_{1,V}$, where $U_\varphi$ denotes the isometry \eqref{eq:unitarytransform}, is the first Dirichlet eigenfunction for the Kolmogorov operator $-\operatorname{div}(A\nabla)+b\cdot\nabla$.
+In the particular case $A=Id$ and $b(x)=x$ the log-concavity of the ground state of $-\Delta_\gamma^\Omega$ has been proved in \cites{colesanti, CFLS, CLS}.
 Moreover, in the very recent paper \cite{Qin26} the author proves that $e^\varphi\psi_{1,V}$ enjoys a strong log-concavity property if $\Omega$ is bounded and convex.
 In all these papers, the set $\Omega$ is assumed to be bounded because of the unboundedness of the weight $e^\varphi$.
 Here, we prove the log-concavity of $\psi_{1,V}$ skipping the boundedness assumption on $\Omega$ and exploiting the ultracontractivity of the semigroup $(e^{-t\mathcal{H}^\Omega_V})_{t>0}$ which is not preserved by the isometry \eqref{eq:unitarytransform} and does not hold for Ornstein-Uhlenbeck type semigroups without the further assumption of \textit{intrinsic} ultracontractivity.
 We refer e.g. to the work \cite{DavSim84}.